 - Select Review and publish.
 After you confirm that you want to publish, your update will be published on Google Play within a few minutes.

-The SLA for review time is counted from the last submitted change to an app.
+The SLA (service level agreement or turnaround time) for review time is counted from the last submitted change to an app.
 This means that if you submit a change while there are changes in review, your app may be pushed to the back of the app review queue.
 If this happens, Review and publish will be disabled until the app review is complete.

 Internal test tracks are not covered by managed publishing.
-In most cases, if you upload an APK to an internal test track, changes will become available immediately after.
-App updates on internal test tracks are not subject to reviews, but may be subject to retroactive reviews after going live on the Play store.
+In most cases, if you upload an app bundle to an internal test track, changes will be immediately available.
+App updates on internal test tracks are not subject to reviews but may be subject to retroactive reviews after going live on the Play store.

 There are two caveats to note regarding reviews and internal test tracks:

 - If your previous submission has been rejected, the next submission must be reviewed before it can be published.
-In this case, if you upload an APK to an internal test track, changes will not become available until the review is complete and approved.
+In this case, if you upload an app bundle to an internal test track, changes will not become available until the review is complete and approved.